 .
 She obtained her PhD degree

 in Plasma Physics at the Plasma Physics Research Center at the Swiss Federal Institute of Technology, Lausanne (EPFL) in 2009, under the supervision of Dr Olivier Sauter, where her work on Thermonuclear Fusion research included, among other areas, the design of operational scenarios with high-output power

 for the first prototype of a thermonuclear fusion reactor, the ITER tokamak

 .
 During this time, she has also been assistant lecturer in General Physics and authored some 20+ peer-reviewed publications.
 After (too short...) a sabbatical in South America, Costanza joined Frontiers at the end of 2009 as the main coordinator of the Marketing and Communication office.
-Since end of 2010, she leads the dynamic Editorial Team at Frontiers, composed of 20 journal managers and assistants, as well as all journal activities of the unique "Frontiers in"
+Since end of 2010, she leads the 40-strong Editorial Team at Frontiers, as well as all journal activities of the "Frontiers in"

 titles.
 In 2014, Costanza joined the Boston Consulting Group.